Civil registry documents such as birth, marriage, and death certificates don’t have expiration dates.

 In other words, while the PSA birth certificate doesn’t have an expiration period, it’s up to the other government agencies like DFA, Embassies/Consulate, SSS/GSIS, etc. whether to require the birth certificate in new or old SECPA.

-As we all know, most of the aforementioned government offices, as well as the majority of the employers, require applicants to submit new PSA-authenticated birth certificate.
+As we all know, most of the aforementioned government offices, as well as the majority of the employers, require applicants to submit a new PSA-authenticated birth certificate.
 They prefer newly issued certificates because old ones are more likely to contain damaged sections or tampered entries.

 Go back to the main article: How to Get Birth Certificate in the Philippines: An Ultimate Guide